4-H Poultry Judging

 Classes 1 & 2 – Past Production Hens

 You will judge eight (8) hens for past egg production qualities (4 hens in each class).
-The birds, which show the best production qualities, should be placed first, second, third, and fourth.
+The birds, that show the best production qualities, should be placed first, second, third, and fourth.
 This is comparison judging, and you must describe why the class was placed accordingly during your oral reasons.
 Pigment loss, handling qualities, and body capacity must be mentioned.
 Birds in this class must be handled.
 Contestants will give reasons on either Class 1 or 2.
 Each class is worth 100 points.

 Class 3 – Oral Reasons